Lipscomb nursing alumni provide compassionate care during pandemic

 In the big picture, she said she feels this challenging time will strengthen her generation for the future.

-“I have struggled with anxiety sometimes about getting exposed and exposing my family (whom she is living with this spring), but I have to trust God,” said Manel, who is engaged and planning a wedding for August.
+“I have struggled with anxiety sometimes about getting exposed and exposing my family (whom she is living with), but I have to trust God,” said Manel, who is engaged and planning a wedding for August.
 “People talk about God’s peace that comes from being a disciple, and it is so prevalent in my life right now.
 So many things in my life should be breaking me down, but I feel calm.
 I don’t know what will happen tomorrow, but I know tomorrow will come.”

 Justis Bailey (’19), a Clarksville native, was already caring for some of the most at-risk patients in our society: cancer patients at Sarah Cannon Research Institute, which provides care at TriStar Centennial Medical Center.